-- [[

-- •

-- ]]

-- RPS initiates a reactor scram based on signals and setpoints needed to support safety analysis credited trips.
+- RPS initiates a reactor scram based on signals and setpoints needed to support safety analysis credited trips. - [[

-- [[

-- •

-- •

-- ]]

-- ARI provides a diverse means to actuate the HCUs upon sensing a failure to scram.

-- FMCRDs receive an electric motor run-in signal upon sensing a parameter requiring a scram.

-- [[

-- FMCRD insertion time limits are established based on meeting the acceptance criteria of the safety analyses.
+- ARI provides a diverse means to actuate the HCUs upon sensing a failure to scram. - FMCRDs receive an electric motor run-in signal upon sensing a parameter requiring a scram. - [[ - FMCRD insertion time limits are established based on meeting the acceptance criteria of the safety analyses.

-3.7.2 Control Rod Drop Accident
+3.6.2 Control Rod Drop Accident

 As with the ESBWR, the BWRX-300 has features to prevent a Control Rod Drop Accident (CRDA).
 The FMCRDs have a different coupling design to attach the drive assembly to the control rod than was used for the locking piston control rod drives.
 The FMCRD uses a bayonet style coupling that requires a 45-degree rotation to uncouple it.
 Since the FMCRD is firmly bolted into its position under the reactor vessel and the control rod is constrained from rotation by the fuel assemblies, it is not possible for the control rod to become uncoupled from the FMCRD during reactor operation.
 The hollow piston is the component within the FMCRD that is coupled to the control rod.
 The hollow piston normally rests on the ball nut internal to the FMCRD.
-There are dual separation detection devices that sense that the hollow piston is no longer on the ball nut, then control rod withdrawal is blocked.
+There are dual separation detection devices that sense that the hollow piston along with the associated control rod are resting on the ball nut.
+If the sensor detects that the hollow piston is no longer on the ball nut, then control rod withdrawal is blocked.
 Additionally, the hollow piston has latches that prevent inadvertent withdrawal of the assembly when not attached to the ball nut.